 - Continuity Camera: photo integration with iPhone

-- some apps from iOS now on Mac
+- some apps from iOS now run on macOS

 - App Store changes

 - APFS (a new file system) for hard drives and Fusion drives as well as SSDx

 Should I Install Mojave?

 If your computer is working now, there is no urgent need to change your OS,